ASC 718 Explained: Key Considerations for Expensing Stock Compensation

 Lattice-based model

-This models can also be used for ASC 718 implementation.
+This model can also be used for ASC 718 implementation.
 It is similar to the Black-Scholes method and uses almost similar categories of input.
 But in addition, this method also allows volatility in dividends and the contractual terms of the equity rewards.
 Lattice-based models are used to value derivatives that help determine the underlying stock price.
 This model uses a binomial tree that plots the possible changes in the stock price over the entire period of the derivative’s life.

 Since Lattice-based models are better at accounting for the volatility factor, they are considered a better options pricing model in comparison to Black-Scholes Method in markets prone to fluctuations.
 This is especially helpful for small businesses in the growth phase.
 They are the ones with the highest chances of fluctuating stock prices.
 While the Black-Scholes method with its constant volatility factor is better suited for mature companies, the Lattice-based models favor the startups.